 - Major Crime (Investigative Powers) Act 2004 (Vic)

-As well as hearing cases in Melbourne, judges of the Criminal Division sit in ten regional locations in Victoria throughout the year (Ballarat, Bendigo, Geelong, Horsham, Morwell, Mildura, Shepparton, Wangaratta, Warrnambool and Wodonga).
-These are referred to as ‘circuits’.
+Cases are heard in Melbourne as well as in ten regional locations in Victoria throughout the year: Ballarat, Bendigo, Geelong, Horsham, Morwell, Mildura, Shepparton, Wangaratta, Warrnambool and Wodonga.
+Sitting in these regional locations are referred to as ‘circuits’.